eclipse-consulting/project_typo/README.md

 The goal of this project is to replace all of the symbols of 𝔖 ("Set") theory with emojis, and to replace all of the names of theorems with the names of famous video game characters, using the Lean 4 programming language and theorem prover.

-The LEAN file contains the basic definitions of 𝔖 theory with emojis.
+The LEAN files contain the basic definitions of 𝔖 theory with emojis, along with exercise problems relating to function iteration.

 ## Link's 𝔖 Difference Self Theorem [The Legend of Zelda]